Providing Creative Solutions and Meticulous Preparation in all Areas of Law

-Some of the other types of issues a child custody lawyer will help parents address when preparing shared parenting agreements include:
+Some of the other types of issues a parenting plan lawyer will help parents address when preparing shared parenting agreements include:

 - Your Children’s Residence(s) – Where will your child live?
 In shared parenting cases, it is common for children to split time equally between both parents’ homes.
 Will this work with your child’s school and afterschool activities?
 Will your children be able to spend adequate time with their friends, and will they be able to adjust to regularly living in two separate homes?